miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 #calculator

 Modules & Packages overview
-Modules, packages and functions
+Modules, packages and functions help break programs into smaller, easier, reusable pieces.

+Programming paradigms:
+1. PROCEDURAL programming
+	- program = functions calling each other
-Modular programming
+2. Modula programming
 - continuation of procedural programming
 - independent + interchangeable - the ui should work in the same way even if ... ?